 The README file MUST contain:

-- 1. the repository link (where it comes from, updated at the end of the publication process), - 2. the dependencies (libraries, versions), - 3. the installation procedure on every system supported (Linux, Mac, MP and/or MS),

-4. the relative path to the example directory(ies) and documentation.
+- 1. the dependencies (libraries, versions), - 2. the installation procedure on every system supported (Linux, Mac, MP and/or MS), - 3. the relative path to the example directory(ies) and documentation.

 The README file CAN contain: